civicrm/civicrm-user-guide/docs/advanced-configuration/email-system-configuration.md

 -   **Special email address:** Set up a special email address for your organization, e.g. civiemails@example.com.
-Users can then add this address in the Bcc field for your outbound emails; they will get auto filed in CiviCRM as described above.
+Users can then add this address in the Bcc field for your outbound emails; they will get auto-filed in CiviCRM as described above.
 No one who receives the email will see this special address if the Bcc field is used.
 -   **IMAP Folder:** Set up a folder in your IMAP Inbox where you can drag emails that you want filed in CiviCRM.
 This works with both inbound and outbound emails. (this requires that your email be set